Chapter Forty One III

 He gets to his knees, then up.
 This time he goes quietly, hop limping on his badly damaged leg, blood runs over his lips from his smashed nose.

 Soon we have a little pervert party going.
-The two remaining women, one son and the four men all standing, staring, scared, angry, stupid.
+The two remaining women, one son and the four men all standing, precariously, they still have their ankles wired together.
+Staring, scared, angry, stupid.
 I am patiently explaining their future.

 “Guys, your child playmate days are over.”